cloudevents/spec/mqtt-transport-binding.md

 ##### 3.1.3.2 User Property Values

-The value for each MQTT PUBLISH User Property MUST be constructed from the respective CloudEvents attribute type's canonical string representation.
+The value for each MQTT PUBLISH User Property MUST be constructed from the respective CloudEvents attribute type's canonical string representation in the [JSON][json-format] string encoding.

 #### 3.1.4 Examples